Bylaws of the Artos Vendor Guild

 Section 1.
 The Stewards

 The Guild shall be governed by a body known as the Stewards.
-The Stewards are the appointed officers/managers of Lampstand Digital LLC.
+The Sponsor appoints and may remove the Stewards.
+Stewards may include officers or managers of Lampstand Digital LLC and other persons expressly authorized to serve in that role.

 Section 2.
 Authority